The New England Journal of Medicine November 30, 2006

 Setting

-Intervention Episodic antiretroviral therapy (drug conservation) deferred until CD4+ <250 cells/mm3 and restarted until CD4+ >350 cells/mm3
+Intervention Episodic antiretroviral therapy (drug conservation): therapy deferred until CD4+ count decreased to <250 cells/mm3 and then used until CD4+ count increased to >350 cells/mm3.

-Comparator Continuous antiretroviral therapy (viral suppression) to maintain suppressed viral load
+Comparator Continuous use of antiretroviral therapy (viral suppression group).

-Outcome Composite of opportunistic disease or death from any cause
+Outcome Development of an opportunistic disease or death from any cause.

 Study Limitations